State of Tamil Nadu v. Governor of Tamil Nadu

-The State of Tamil Nadu v. the Governor of Tamil Nadu & the Union of India (2025) is a landmark decision by the Supreme Court of India, which ruled that the Governor of a state cannot exercise an absolute veto or a pocket veto over legislation duly passed by the State Legislatures.
+The State of Tamil Nadu v. the Governor of Tamil Nadu & the Union of India, 2025 INSC 481, is a landmark decision by the Supreme Court of India, which ruled that the Governor of a state cannot exercise an absolute veto or a pocket veto over legislation duly passed by the State Legislatures.

 Background

 Between 13 January 2020 and 28 April 2023, the Tamil Nadu Legislative Assembly passed 12 bills, to amend institutional oversight and appointment processes of state universities, and submitted these bills to the Governor of Tamil Nadu for assent.
 Two of these bills shifted powers of inspection and inquiry from the Governor (acting as ex officio Chancellor) to the State Government, while eight others transferred authority to appoint Vice-Chancellors of state universities from the Governor to the State Government.
-Additional provisions included replacing Secretary to Tamil Nadu Department of Law in university syndicates with Secretary to Department of Finance, and centralizing oversight under the Department of Higher Education.
+Additional provisions included replacing Secretary to Department of Law in university syndicates with Secretary to Department of Finance, and centralizing oversight under the Department of Higher Education.

 On 31 October 2023, the Government of Tamil Nadu filed a writ petition before the Supreme Court of India, contesting Governor R.N.
 Ravi's prolonged withholding of assent to the bills.

 On 13 November 2023, the Governor resolved the pending bills, withholding assent for 10 bills and reserving 2 bills for the consideration of the President of India.
 In response to the Governor's actions, a special session of the Tamil Nadu Legislative Assembly was convened on 18 November 2023.
 During this session, the 10 bills denied assent were reintroduced, reconsidered, and re-approved by the Assembly.
 The re-passed bills were formally transmitted to the Governor's Secretariat on the same day.